ryanrudolfoba/SteamDeckPostInstallScript/README.md

 7. Sets time zone to Eastern Time Zone
 8. Disables XBOX gamebar DVR to prevent pop-up warning when using SWICD
 9. Installs Visual C++ runtime, DirectX Runtime, SWICD, Tetherscript, VIGEM, HIDHIDE, RTSS, Winrar, HWINFO, ryzenadj, nircmd
+10. Automatically configures HIDHIDE to disable / hide the Neptune controller from Steam.
-10. Sets scheduled tasks for HWINFO, RTSS and Checkmate_hotkeys
+11. Sets scheduled tasks for HWINFO, RTSS and Checkmate_hotkeys

 ## Pre-requisites - What is needed for this to run correctly?
 1. Make sure you are connected to the Internet before running this script or else the HIDHide install will fail.